 Keyboard access.
 It is now possible to choose between different options shown as buttons with music examples on them in the various multi-page options dialogs, such as Engraving Options and Notation Options.
 It is now possible to move the focus to these sets of buttons with Tab or Shift+Tab, then use \leftarrow/\rightarrow to toggle the buttons in the group.
-On macOS, this requires Use keyboard navigation to move focus between controls to be activated in the Shortcuts tab of the Keyboard pane of System Preferences.
+On macOS, this requires Use keyboard navigation to move focus between controls to be activated in the Shortcuts tab of the Shortcuts tab of the Shortcuts tab of Shortcu